Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Abstract

 \section{Abstract}

 We develop a Clark theory for commuting compressed shift operators on model spaces $K_{\phi}$ associated with inner functions $\phi$ on the bidisk, which exhibits both similarities and marked differences compared to the classical one-variable version.
 We first identify the adjoint of the embedding operator $J_{\alpha} \colon K_{\phi}\to L^2(\sigma_{\alpha})$ as a weighted Cauchy transform of the Clark measure $\sigma_{\alpha}$.
-Under natural assumptions, which generically include the case when $\phi$ is rational inner, we then use $J_{\alpha}^*$ to obtain commuting unitaries on $K_{\phi}$ which are often infinite-dimensional perturbations of compressed shift operators.
-Finally, we show that the Taylor joint spectrum of these Clark unitaries coincides with $\mathrm{supp}(\sigma_{\alpha})\subset \mathbb{T}^2$ when $\phi$ is a rational inner function.
+Under natural assumptions, which generically include the case when $\phi$ is rational inner, we obtain commuting unitaries on $K_{\phi}$ that are (often infinite-dimensional) perturbations of the compressed shift operators $K_{\phi}$.
+We prove that these unitaries are unitarily equivalent to multiplication by the coordinate functions on $L^2(\sigma_\alpha)$ and then establish a number of related properties and simplified results in special cases.
+Finally, we show that the Taylor joint spectrum of these Clark unitaries coincides with level sets of $\phi$ when $\phi$ is a rational inner function.